 That, says Goldhill, is what we’ve done to ourselves.
 As long as consumers are spared from taking price into account – that is, as long as someone else is always paying for your choices – things will get worse.
 We can’t fix the problem by convening panels of experts to set the maximum allowable price for a can of peas.
 Only a working market can bring supply, demand, and ingenuity together to provide health care at the lowest possible price.
 For example, there is an open market for LASIK surgery (a kind of laser eye surgery that removes the need to wear contact lenses).
 Doctors compete with one another to attract customers, and because the procedure is rarely covered by insurance, patients take price into account.
 Competition and innovation have driven down the price of the surgery by nearly 80 percent since it was first introduced.”

-The biggest issue with free markets is that this is not a new pair of shoes or new cell phone, this is about life and death.
-Will Americans stand by and let neighbors suffer and die because they cannot afford care?
+Overall, the biggest issue with free markets is that this is not about a new pair of shoes or a new cell phone.
+This is about life and death.
+Will Americans stand by and let neighbors suffer and also die because they cannot afford care?

-If you answer “yes” to this question, what if that person is your son or daughter who was robbed and injured and had no way to identify themselves and pay for their emergency treatment?
+If you answer “yes” to this question, then what if that person is your son or daughter who was robbed and injured.
+What if he or she had no way to identify themselves and thus no way to pay for their emergency treatment?

-If you don’t pay me what I demand, is it okay if I let you die?
+If you don’t pay me what I demand, then is it okay if I let you die?

 The US has also already experienced hospitals and other providers leaving rural areas where they believe they can no longer afford to exist.
-Free market health care could see these issues increase in the short term (until markets eventually learn how to service these different rural customers.)
+Free market health care could likely see these issues increase in the short term.
+This, however, would be until markets eventually learn how to service these different rural customers.

 Simplify the customer

-While free-market and universal health care may seem like opposing solutions, both at least simplify US health care by more clearly identifying the customer and customer value.
+While free-market and universal health care may seem like opposing solutions, both, however, simplify US health care.
+Overall, this is by more clearly identifying the customer and customer value.
 Both at least improve the health care value stream by simplifying payment processes for health care services.